Cookies on this website

 Health Services Researcher

-I joined the department in 2019 with a background in health services research.
-I am currently working on two research studies.
-The first study is The Remote by Default: The New Normal (RBD2) study funded by The National Institute of Health Research (NIHR).
-The aim of this study is to inform a more fit-for-purpose remote-by-default model supporting 11 general practices as researchers in residence, across 3 nations over a two year period.
-I am working with two practices in Wales and leading the cross cutting theme on quality and safety of care and long term condition management.
+I have recently worked across several projects including a mixed method study to explore how occupational self-efficacy and job discrepancy affect social prescribing link workers’ experiences of and intention to leave their role and what can be done to support their retention.
+I led on data collection and analysis of the qualitative component of this study, employing interviews using photo elicitation to explore social prescribing link worker's experiences of their role.
+I am also completing a paper on asthma management in general practice, based on research findings from the Remote by Default: The New Normal (RBD2) study funded by The National Institute of Health Research (NIHR).
+The aim of this study was to inform a more fit-for-purpose remote-by-default model supporting 12 general practices as researchers in residence, across 3 nations over a two year period.
+I worked with two practices in Wales leading the cross cutting theme on quality and safety of care and long term condition management.

-I am interested in the delivery of healthcare services and the management of health and illness, particularly from the perspective of patients living in practice areas with high levels of deprivation and rural isolation.
-The rollout of technologies and remote consultations during the pandemic have increased my interest in how this may help to address inequalities of access, improve health outcomes and support self-management strategies.
+As a postdoctoral researcher I have worked abroad at The University of Alberta, Canada and I collaborated on a research study of person-centred care with colleagues at The University of Gothenburg Centre for Person-Centred Care (GPCC) in Sweden.
+I have an interested in the delivery of healthcare services and the management of health and illness, particularly from the perspective of patients living in practice areas with high levels of deprivation and rural isolation.
+The rollout of technologies and remote consultations during the pandemic have increased my interest in how this may help or hinder access, health outcomes and self-management strategies for patients and professionals in primary and secondary care.